-Restorative Approaches provide us with a range of practices which promote mutually respectful relationships and manage behaviour and conflict, address bullying and absences and build community cohesion.
+Restorative Approaches provide Horizons Education Trust with a range of practices which promote mutually respectful relationships and manage behaviour and conflict, address bullying and absences and build community cohesion.
 Restorative Approaches offer a framework upon which to build on existing good practice.